MathHubInfo/mhd/README.md

 To achieve this we
 - generate a static build of the frontend repository;
 - collect all the static files needed by the backend; and
-- start the Django app using [gunicorn](https://gunicorn.org/).
+- start the Django app using [uwsgi](http://projects.unbit.it/uwsgi).

-We then use [NGINX](https://www.nginx.com/) to delegate appropriatly.

-The nginx config used to achieve this can be found in [docker/mdh.conf](docker/mdh.conf).
+The uwsgi config used to achieve this can be found in [docker/uwsgi.ini](docker/uwsgi.ini).
+For every request it then switches appropriately between:
+- sending a static file (this is in two seperate locations, one for the frontend build and one for the backend)
+- directly forwarding the API response from the backend
+- checking if the object referenced by the url exists, and if so return `index.html` and else a 404 error page.

-In addition to the procedure described here, it also uses an [X-Accel-Redirect](https://www.nginx.com/resources/wiki/start/topics/examples/x-accel/) returned by the backend to detect if the `/$collection/` url implemented by the frontend should return an HTTP Status of 404 or not.
+To achieve the latter, uwsgi intercepts the [X-Sendfile](https://www.nginx.com/resources/wiki/start/topics/examples/x-accel/) returned by the backend to detect if the appropriate object exists or not.

 This repository contains a `Dockerfile` to enable deployment using [Docker](https://www.docker.com/).